Building Your Own Trusted Execution Environments Using FPGA: Security Analysis

-If the software layer of an enclave, i.e., \firmware and SSA, is compromised at run-time by untrusted input sent by the hardcore system software, it can disclose information in the compromised enclave address space, including data on the BRAM and data from the connected peripherals.
-But it cannot read data from the BRAM or peripherals of other enclaves, since they are in different address spaces and cannot be seen by the compromised software.
+\textbf{Compromised \firmware and SSAs.} In the \modela, we assume \firmware and SSAs are bug-free and cannot be compromised.
+Under the \modelb, if \firmware and SSAs are compromised at runtime by malicious input sent by the hardcore system, they can disclose information in the compromised enclave address space, including data on the BRAM and data from the connected peripherals.
+But it cannot read data from the BRAM or peripherals of other enclaves.
 Therefore, the attack is confined within the compromised enclave.
+The compromised \firmware and SSA cannot extract the keys from the \hwloader to forge measurement reports, since the BRAM of \hwloader is not connected to the enclave.